 Most Watson Industries digital sensors have settings that are saved in memory.
-These settings include things like data channels, and baud rate that users might find the need to change from time to time.
-In order to access the menu system to change these settings, the senor needs to be in Command Mode.
+These settings include things like data channels and baud rate that user might find the need to change from time to time.
+In order to access the menu system to change these settings, the sensor needs to be in Command Mode.
 There are a series of steps that need to be performed to put the sensor into this special mode.

 - Connect the unit to a DC power source that is off.

 - The viewing computer needs a valid bi-directional RS-232 serial port.
 Connect the serial port of the Watson sensor to the computer’s serial port.

 - Open a terminal program (such as HyperTerminal) to interface with the unit.
 The default baud rate of Watson sensors is 9600 baud.
 Make sure the computer’s serial port is set to the appropriate baud rate and that the port is open.